 You will be asked to maintain social distancing while queueing to enter Edgbaston.

 Once you are inside Edgbaston’s grounds, social distancing is no longer required – except for in hospitality areas.

 Will I need to wear a face covering?

 Yes.
 Spectators will be required to wear a face covering on arrival and when moving around the stadium.
 You may remove your face covering when in your seat or eating and drinking.

 Please remember to pack a face covering before you leave.

 Will food and drink be available to purchase on the day?

-Spectators can order food and drink for Click & Collect from their seat using the Edgbaston app, available from selected bars.
+Spectators can order food and drink for Click & Collect from their seat using the Edgbaston app, available from selected bars on selected match days.
 To order, simply download the Edgbaston app on iOS or Android and visit the Shop section.